Justin Jefferson Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Season Stats

-- This season Jefferson has 46 catches (on 68 targets) and leads the Vikings with 632 receiving yards (79.0 per game) while scoring four touchdowns.
+- This season Jefferson has 46 catches (on 68 targets) and leads the Vikings with 632 receiving yards (79.0 per game) while hauling in four touchdowns.

-- With nine targets in the red zone this season, Jefferson has been on the receiving end of 26.5% of his team's 34 red zone pass attempts.
+- Jefferson (nine red zone targets) has been the recipient of 26.5% of his team's 34 red zone pass attempts.

-- The Vikings, who rank 18th in the NFL in points scored, have dropped back to pass 58.2% of the time while running the ball 41.8% of the time.
+- The Vikings have thrown the ball in 58.2% of their plays from scrimmage this year while staying on the ground 41.8% of the time.
+This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Chargers.